-One of the most romantic things to do in Singapore for couples is to get a front-row seat with a bird’s eye perspective aboard the famous Singapore Flyer Ferris Wheel.
+One of the most romantic things to do in Singapore for couples is to get a front-row seat aboard the famous Singapore Flyer Ferris Wheel.
 As the sun paints the sky in oranges and reds, enjoy expansive views of Marina Bay and the bustling city below.
 Each rotation of the observation wheel brings you approximately 540 feet into the air, where a 360-degree vista awaits.

 View landmarks and other points of interest, such as Merlion Park and the Singapore River.
 Taking in the sunset from these great heights is the perfect way to round out an amazing first day in Singapore.

 8:30 p.m.: Sip the Original Singapore Sling

 Head to the home of the famed Singapore Sling, a drink named after the city that dates back to 1915.
 Opened in the late 1800s, the historic Raffles Hotel has hosted many famous names throughout the years and is one of the country’s most well-known accommodations.

 The dual story Long Bar at the iconic hotel is an ideal spot to sip the national drink before enjoying an incredible dinner at one of the hotel’s excellent restaurants.

 9 a.m.: See the Famous Statue in Merlion Park